What Calculators Are Allowed on the SAT?

 Tips For Using a Calculator on the SAT

 The calculator section makes up most of the SAT Math Test, so you’ll need to have yours ready to go.
-Below are some tips and tricks to use your calculator to your advantage.
+Learning how to use your calculator properly is just one way that you can get help with SAT prep.

 Ensure Your Calculator is SAT-Ready

-A nightmare scenario would be that you’ve just finished your first calculation on the SAT Math Test, and your calculator decides it’s the perfect time to run out of juice.
+A nightmare scenario would be that you’ve just finished up your first calculation on the SAT Math Test, and your calculator decides it’s the perfect time to run out of juice.

 Don’t let it happen to you!
 Either change your calculator's batteries before test day or ensure you have extra batteries with you.
 You can even bring a second backup calculator if you want.